 If the firm were a fictional character it would be...

-Westminster-headquartered Bircham Dyson Bell expanded its network by opening an office in Cambridge in January 2017.
-The firm works with clients across a variety of practice areas, with a focus on planning and major projects, public law, corporate and commercial and real estate.
+Westminster-headquartered BDB Pitmans works with clients across a variety of practice areas, with a focus on planning and major projects, public law, corporate and commercial and real estate.
 These skills complement the traditional strengths the firm has in private wealth, family, employment, litigation, charity and the not-for-profit sectors.

 The star performers

-Administrative and public law; Agriculture and estates; Art and cultural property; Charities and not-for-profit; Commercial contracts; Commercial litigation; Commercial property; Contentious trusts and probate; Court of Protection; Education: institutions; Education: schools; Employment: employers and senior executives; Family; Healthcare; Immigration; Infrastructure (Parliamentary); Local government; M&A: smaller deals, up to £50m; Planning; Personal tax, trusts and probate; Professional discipline; Property litigation; Rail.
+Administrative and public law; Art and cultural property; Charities and not-for-profit; Commercial contracts; Commercial property: Cambridge; Commercial property: corporate occupiers; Contentious trusts and probate; Corporate and commercial: Cambridge; Court of protection; Employment: employers and senior executives; Family; Immigration: business; Infrastructure (parliamentary); Local government; Personal tax, trusts and probate; Professional discipline; Property litigation; Rail; Residential property

 A day in the life of...

 Ben Godfrey trainee, BDP Pitmans

 Departments to date: Private wealth, real estate

 9.15am: I arrive at the office to find a voicemail from the director of a British Virgin Islands (BVI) company.
 The company owns a long lease of a flat in central London.
 There has been a mistake at the Land Registry in the registration of the ownership of the property, and we have been trying to rectify it so that the client can sell the flat.
 I phone the client back straight away to update them, explaining that the next step is to contact their landlord to enlist their help.